rafalskorupa/ordo/README.md

 ## Known Issues

 * Web layer is not tested
-* Fixtures have to be refactored, still figuring out the way to do it
+* Fixtures have to be refactored, still figuring out the way to do it with gracefully handling need for an Actor in every command
 * Multiple invitations can be created for one email address - it might be a feature, but I see it as a bug

 ## Setup